![]() |

 static constexpr value_type reductionResultInitValue = std::numeric_limits<value_type>::min();

-VCTR_FORCEDINLINE void reduceElementWise (value_type& result, size_t i) const
+VCTR_FORCEDINLINE constexpr void reduceElementWise (value_type& result, size_t i) const

 {